 To summarize, there is no ‘one size fits all' distance metric.
 It depends on your data, model, and application.
 As mentioned above, there are cases where the cosine distance and dot product are the same; however, the magnitude may or may not be important.
 This also goes for the accuracy/speed tradeoff between the Manhattan and euclidean distance.

 Use the distance metric that matches the model that you're using.

 In total, Weaviate users can choose between five various distance metrics to support their dataset.
-Here you can find each metric in detail.
+In the Weaviate documentation you can find each metric in detail.
 Weaviate makes it easy to choose a metric depending on your application.
-With one edit to your schema, you can use any of the metrics implemented on Weaviate (
+With one edit to your schema, you can use any of the metrics implemented in Weaviate (

 manhattan), or you have the flexibility to create your own!